800 Florida Avenue, NE

 |Clerc Center Subtotal||277|

-International students comprise seven percent of the degree-seeking student body.
+International students comprise five percent of the degree-seeking student body.

 Tuition and room and board are charged as follows.
 Additional charges are applied for student activities and health-related fees.
 For a full explanation of the details of all charges, including those below, refer to the Gallaudet University website.